wp-plugins/share-this/trunk/README.txt

-﻿=== ShareThis: Share Buttons and Sharing Analytics === Tags:share, share this, sharethis, addthis, addtoany, share this, bookmark facebook, like, send, google plus, +1, sharing, pinterest, sharenow, hovering bar, floating buttons, copy and paste,
+=== ShareThis: Share Buttons and Social Analytics === Tags:share, share this, sharethis, addthis, addtoany, share this, bookmark facebook, like, send, google plus, +1, sharing, pinterest, sharenow, hovering bar, floating buttons, copy and paste,copynshare, instagram, linkedin

 Contributors:ShareThis
 Requires at least: 1.5
 Tested up to: 3.5
 Stable tag: trunk

-Quick & easy sharing service that allows your users to share content - features Open Graph Sharing, Hovering Bar and CopyNShare!
+Social Charge your Content with ShareThis - features Social Analytics, CopyNShare, Open Graph Sharing, and the Hovering Bar!

 == Description ==

-Increase social activity on your site with the ShareThis and ShareNow widgets.
+Increase social activity on your site with ShareThis!

-With access to *120 social channels* (including Facebook, Twitter, Like, +1, Email and more), The ShareThis widget is a quick and easy sharing solution for your site to keep your audience engaged in your content and increase traffic to your site.
-You can also customize your widget for seamless integration to your site.
-You have the option to use small or large buttons, add counters and place the widget in a clear location for your users to share.

-= NEW =
+* Choose from to 120 social channels, including Facebook, Twitter, LinkedIn, and Pinterest.
+* Use small or large buttons, add counters or use one of the Sharing Bars
+* Access to greater insights by creating a Social Analytics Dashboard account

+**Join the ShareThis Network**
+Join the ShareThis Network of over 2.4M sites and get access to your analytics: Check out the [live demo](http://sharethis.com/publishers/metrics-dashboard?txtHidDemo=demo#home).

+* Daily sharing activity per registered domain
+* Detailed reports on the top shared URLs of your site(s)
+* Top social channel reports
+* Analysis of the social quality of your site via [SQI – Social Quality Index](www.sharethis.com/sqi).

+**Track Users' Copy and Paste Shares**
-**[CopyNShare](http://support.sharethis.com/customer/portal/articles/517332#copynshare)**is a new ShareThis widget feature in open beta that that !
-CopyNShare is the new ShareThis widget feature in open beta that enables you to track the shares that occur when a user copies and pastes your website's URL or content.
-ShareThis adds a special #hashtag at the end of your address bar URL to keep track of where your content is being shared on the web, from Facebook, Twitter to emails, etc. When a user copies text within your site, a “See more: yourURL.com#SThashtag” will appear after the pasted text.
+[CopyNShare](http://support.sharethis.com/customer/portal/articles/517332#copynshare) is a ShareThis widget feature in open beta that enables you to track the shares that occur when a user copies and pastes your website's URL or content.
+Two options are available:

+* To track address URL copy and pastes, a special #hashtag is added at the end of your address bar URL
+* To track users copy and pastes of content, a “See more: yourURL.com#SThashtag” will appear after the pasted text

 Enable CopyNShare for your widget!
 [FAQs](http://support.sharethis.com/customer/portal/articles/517332#copynshare)

+**Make it Easier for your Users to Share your Content**
-**Hovering Bar** is now available to WordPress users!
-Always present on the left or right side of content, the Hovering Bar makes it easier for your users to share.
+Hovering Bar is always present on the left or right side of content, makes it easier for your users to share.
 It's always in view - even when your users scroll up and down the page.
 [Get the Hovering Bar Now!](http://support.sharethis.com/customer/portal/articles/446440-wordpress-integration#Plugin-Options)

+**Leverage Frictionless Sharing**
-**[ShareNow](http://sharethis.com/publishers/get-sharenow)** is the new social tool that allows you to leverage *frictionless sharing* without having to create your own custom solution and puts your users in control over how they share content.
+[ShareNow](http://sharethis.com/publishers/get-sharenow) is the new social tool that allows you to leverage frictionless sharing without having to create your own custom solution and puts your users in control over how they share content.
 Placed on the right or left side of your content, ShareNow makes it easier for your users to share, delete and re-share to their social network timeline.
 Increase sharing activity on your site and add ShareNow!

-Join the ShareThis Publisher Network of over 2M sites and get access to your analytics:
-Check out the live demo (http://sharethis.com/publishers/metrics-dashboard?txtHidDemo=demo#home)

-* Daily sharing activity per registered domain
-* Detailed reports on the top shared URLs (content) of your site(s)
-* Top social channel reports
-* Analysis of the social quality of your site via [SQI – Social Quality Index] (http://sharethis.com/sqi).
+[FAQs](http://support.sharethis.com/customer/portal/articles/542253-sharenow-by-sharethis)

-More information about the [ShareThis plugin for WordPress] (http://help.sharethis.com/integration/wordpress).
+More information about the [ShareThis plugin for WordPress](http://help.sharethis.com/integration/wordpress)

-More information about the [ShareNow plugin for WordPress] (http://support.sharethis.com/customer/portal/articles/542253-sharenow-by-sharethis).
+More information about the [ShareNow plugin for WordPress](http://support.sharethis.com/customer/portal/articles/542253-sharenow-by-sharethis).
 == Installation ==

 1. Download the plugin archive and expand it (you've likely already done this).